 - Fantastic Locations.
 Amazing places that the players can explorer, with a few details and unique features.

-- Creatures & Traps.
-Create fun and exciting challenges by introducing creatures, traps, and unexpected situations.
+- Monsters & Traps.
+Create fun and exciting challenges by introducing monsters, traps, and unexpected situations.

 - Secrets.
 As players explore the world, they’ll uncover secrets and hidden mysteries.